2026 Senedd election

-The 2026 Senedd election is due to be held on 7 May 2026 to elect 96 members to the Senedd (Welsh Parliament; Senedd Cymru).
-It will be the seventh devolved general election since the Senedd (formerly the National Assembly for Wales) was established in 1999.
-It will also be the first election following current reforms to the voting system, which increases the size of the Senedd from 60 members to 96, adopts a party-list voting system, reduces the number of constituencies to sixteen, and shortens its term from five years to four.
+An election for the Senedd (Welsh Parliament; Senedd Cymru) was held on 7 May 2026, to elect all 96 members to the Senedd.
+It was the seventh devolved general election since the Senedd (formerly the National Assembly for Wales) was established in 1999.
+It was the first election following numerous reforms: an increase in the size of the Senedd from 60 members to 96, the adoption of party-list proportional representation, the reduction of the number of constituencies to sixteen, and the shortening of its term from five years to four.